aictrlsystems/smart-parking-ai/README.md

 You may use, study, modify, and redistribute this software under the terms of the AGPL-3.0 license.

+This project uses Ultralytics YOLOv8 for object detection and the pretrained yolov8n.pt model.
+No modified or fine-tuned Ultralytics model weights are included in this repository.

 See the `LICENSE` file for the full license text.

 This software is provided without warranty of any kind.
 The author makes no guarantees regarding accuracy, reliability, safety, or fitness for any particular use.